naustica/visoa21/README.md

 Institutions implement Open Access based on a list of criteria.
 On our website, you can filter these criteria and see the percentage of Hochschulen which have implemented them on a map of Germany.

-Criteria 	Explanation 	Links
+Open access policy – Policy/Guideline for the steps of OA implementation Open access website – Webpage for information on OA
-Open access policy	Policy/Guideline for the steps of OA implementation Open access website 	Webpage for information on OA
+OA 2020	– Global initiative to propel OA forward – https://oa2020.org
-OA 2020	Global initiative to propel OA forward	https://oa2020.org OA representative	Job description of a person for OA affairs Berlin declaration	Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities	https://openaccess.mpg.de/Berlin-Declaration
+OA representative – Job description of a person for OA affairs Berlin declaration – Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities – https://openaccess.mpg.de/Berlin-Declaration
-Repository	Server for the orderly provision and archiving of electronic data Publication fund	Financial resources managed by scientific institutions and used to finance publication fees OJS hosting	Infrastructure for Open Journal Systems (OJS)	https://pkp.sfu.ca/ojs/ Open access publisher	Publisher at the institution DORA 	The Declaration on Research Assessment (DORA)	https://sfdora.org
+Repository – Server for the orderly provision and archiving of electronic data Publication fund – Financial resources managed by scientific institutions and used to finance publication fees OJS hosting – Infrastructure for Open Journal Systems (OJS) – https://pkp.sfu.ca/ojs/ Open access publisher – Publisher at the institution DORA – The Declaration on Research Assessment (DORA – https://sfdora.org

 Conclusion